It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 Let us take a moment to consider my fate.

-If Jingwei was nothing more than a wandering sellsword, then she would have no motivation to rescue me and then Six Devils Lin kill me so I wouldn’t cause her trouble.
+If Jingwei was nothing more than a wandering sellsword, then she would not make any effort to rescue me…and then Six Devils Lin kill me so I wouldn’t cause her trouble.

 I was alone with nothing but the deep, dark, sinking feeling of two separate dooms.
 I hoped the knowledge of certain death would release me from all mortal concerns and I might find some sense of enlightenment or at least tranquility.